electrode-io/electrode-native/docs/platform-parts/container.md

 **Note** Do not edit the code of the container if you use this procedure even though adding the Container directly in your project makes its code editable.
 The container code should not be modified manually, as any custom modification will be lost the next time the container is generated.

-Be sure to include the module in your project `settings.gradle`, and add a `compile project` directive to your application module `build.gradle`.
+Be sure to include the module in your project `settings.gradle`, and add a `api project` directive to your application module `build.gradle`.
+Find more information on [declaring API and implementation dependencies](https://docs.gradle.org/current/userguide/java_library_plugin.html)

 #### iOS